aleksandar-ivic/FestivalsWeb/README.md

  Picture 2.
 Example of JSON response for getting festival.

-**GET /api/genres** - returns data about all genres.
+**GET /api/genres** - returns data about all genres and number of festivals that have at least one artist that plays that genre.
 It has no parameters.

 An example of this service call: